-The Snapshot uses a commonly used benchmark of housing affordability called the '30:40 indicator'.22 That is, when housing costs are greater than 30% of disposable income and that household's income is in the bottom 40% of the income distribution, the household is deemed to be in 'housing stress'.23
+The Snapshot uses a commonly used benchmark of housing affordability called the '30:40 indicator'.
+That is, when housing costs are greater than 30% of disposable income and that household's income is in the bottom 40% of the income distribution, the household is deemed to be in 'housing stress'.

 Household incomes are derived from the maximum rate of Centrelink pensions, allowances or net minimum wage combined with the Commonwealth Rent Assistance (CRA) and Family Tax Benefits (FTB) where applicable.
-Consistent with Australian Housing and Urban Research Institute (AHURI) research about the nature of housing assistance,24 CRA was included in the household's total income, rather than being treated separately as a specific housing allowance.
+Consistent with Australian Housing and Urban Research Institute (AHURI) research about the nature of housing assistance, CRA was included in the household's total income, rather than being treated separately as a specific housing allowance.
 The total resulting income for each household type was used to establish a maximum affordable weekly rent based on the 30% rule.

-While any measure of affordability will have weaknesses, the Australian Housing and Urban Research Institute (AHURI) has found that the 30:40 measure (or the Ratio method) was a reasonable indicator of housing stress and was useful in identifying "households likely to be at risk of problems associated with a lack of affordable housing."25 The ratio method underpins the Housing Affordability Index offered by the HIA and Commonwealth Investment Bank26 and the Council of Australian Governments also uses the ratio method in the National Affordable Housing Agreement as its measure of affordability.27
+While any measure of affordability will have weaknesses, the Australian Housing and Urban Research Institute (AHURI) has found that the 30:40 measure (or the Ratio method) was a reasonable indicator of housing stress and was useful in identifying "households likely to be at risk of problems associated with a lack of affordable housing."
+The ratio method underpins the Housing Affordability Index offered by the HIA and Commonwealth Investment Bank and the Council of Australian Governments also uses the ratio method in the National Affordable Housing Agreement as its measure of affordability.
+The ratio method in the National Affordable Housing Agreement as its measure of affordability.